awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 If you change a parameter in a DB parameter group but you don't see the changes take effect, you most likely need to reboot the DB instance associated with the DB parameter group\.
 When you change a dynamic parameter, the change takes effect immediately; when you change a static parameter, the change won't take effect until you reboot the DB instance associated with the parameter group\.

-You can reboot a DB instance using the RDS console or explicitly calling the `RebootDbInstance` API operation \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
+You can reboot a DB instance using the RDS console or explicitly calling the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html) API operation \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class\.
 For more information, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 ## Amazon RDS DB Instance Running Out of Storage<a name="CHAP_Troubleshooting.Storage"></a>